MitchellHansen/Wolf-3D/README.md

 `elite-guard.png` is a 4x3 sheet of 64x64 sprites.
 The middle row contains the four-frame walking animation used by the test enemy.

+The main loop now spawns a handful of these enemies and advances their animation each frame.